Paddy McLaughlin (footballer, born 1991): Grimsby Town and Gateshead

 McLaughlin signed for Conference Premier club Grimsby Town on 28 June 2013 on a two-year contract.
 Following 2013–14, in which he was a regular in the team that was defeated in the semi-final of both the Conference Premier play-offs and the FA Trophy, McLaughlin found himself less involved with the first team during 2014–15.
 This prompted him to join Conference North club Harrogate Town on loan in March 2015.
 He was released by Grimsby at the end of the season.

 McLaughlin signed for National League club Gateshead on 10 July 2015 on a one-year contract.
 After scoring 4 goals in 41 appearances during 2015–16, McLaughlin signed a new two-year contract with Gateshead in May 2016.

 Hartlepool United and York City return

 McLaughlin signed for Gateshead's National League rivals Hartlepool United on 26 June 2018 on a contract of undisclosed length.
 He rejoined York City on 23 January 2019 on loan until the end of the 2018–19 season, with the club now in the National League North.
-He signed for the club permanently on 30 April 2019 on a two year-contract.
+He signed for the club permanently on 30 April 2019 on a two-year contract.

 On 14 November 2022, McLaughlin signed for Kidderminster Harriers on a month's loan.

+On 24 October 2025, McLaughlin joined National League North club Darlington on a one-month loan deal.